Classification of Rigid Irregular $G_2$-Connections: Rigid Connections and Local Data

-For details on the above two equivalences we refer to $\cite[Section 6]{Sa93}$.
-If $\widehat{M}$ is a \textit{minimal extension} at $t=0$, then $\can$ is surjective and $\var$ is injective, meaning that actually the vanishing cycles are given as the image of $N=\var\circ\can$ which is the nilpotent part of the monodromy of $\widehat{M}$.
-In the following we will consider the \textit{vanishing cycle local data} at the finite singularities given by

-according to the shift in the monodromy filtration obtained by applying the nilpotent endomorphism $N$.
-Suppose that $M$ is an irreducible holonomic $D$-module on $\A^1$.
-By \cite[Corollary 2.9.6.1.]{Ka90}, $M$ is a minimal extension at each of its finite singularities.
-Consider the following data: \begin{enumerate}[noitemsep] \item The generic rank $h(M)$ of $M$, \item the vanishing cycle local data $(^\varphi\mu_{x_i,\lambda,l}(M), i=1,...,r, \varphi\in \Phi_i,\lambda\in \IC^*)$ and \item the nearby cycle local data $(^\varphi\nu_{\infty,\lambda,l}(M), \varphi\in \Phi_{r+1},\lambda\in \IC^*)$. \end{enumerate} As $M$ is a minimal extension, these data completely determine $\widehat{M}_{x_i}$ for all $i=1,...,r+1$.
-Recall that $M$ is rigid if its isomorphism class is determined by its formal type.
-Therefore by the above discussion, these local data classify rigid irreducible $D$-modules on $\A^1$.
 There is a criterion to identify rigid irreducible connections due to Katz in the case of regular singularities with a generalization by Bloch and Esnault in the case of irregular singularities. \begin{prop}[\cite{BlochEsnault04}, Thm.
 4.7. \& 4.10.]
 Let $\EE$ be an irreducible connection on $j:U\hookrightarrow \PP^1$.
-Denote by $j_{!*}$ the middle extension functor.
+Denote by $j_{!*}$ the middle extension functor, cf. \cite[Section 2.9]{Ka90}.
 The connection $\EE$ is rigid if and only if

 where $\chi$ denotes the Euler-de Rham characteristic. \end{prop} For this reason, we set $\rig(\EE)=\chi(\PP^1,j_{!*}(\END(\EE))$ and call it the \textit{index of rigidity}.
 Whenever $\rig(\EE)=2$ we say that $\EE$ is \textit{cohomologically rigid}.
 The index of rigidity can be computed using local information only. \begin{prop}[\cite{Ka90}, Thm 2.9.9.]
-Let $\EE$ be an irreducible connection on $j:U\hookrightarrow \PP^1$ and let $\PP^1-U={x_1,...,x_r}$.
+Let $\EE$ be an irreducible connection on the open subset $j:U\hookrightarrow \PP^1$ and let $\PP^1-U=\{x_1,...,x_r\}$.
 The index of rigidity of $\EE$ is given as

-where $h(\EE)$ is the rank of $\EE$ and $\Soln_{x_i}(\END(\EE))$ is the space of horizontal sections of $\Psi_{x_i}(\END(\EE))=\KK\otimes\END(\EE)$. \end{prop} Given the formal type of $\EE$ in its refined Levelt-Turrittin decomposition we can compute all invariants appearing in the above formula.
-We will first focus on the irregularity and come back to the computation of $\dim_\IC\Soln_{x_i}(\END(\EE))$ in Section \ref{tannaka}.
+where $\Soln_{x_i}(\END(\EE))$ is the space of horizontal sections of $\Psi_{x_i}(\END(\EE))=\KK\otimes\END(\EE)$. \end{prop} Recall that $\Soln_{x_i}(\END(\EE))$ can be regarded as the space of invariants of the $\Idiff$-representation associated to $\Psi_{x_i}(\END(\EE))$.
+In the following we will see how to compute all local invariants appearing in the above formula provided we know the Levelt-Turrittin decomposition of the formal types at all points.
 Let $E$ be a $\KK$-connection with minimal Levelt-Turrittin decomposition

 Its endomorphism connection is then given by